andrezazz/indigo/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

+# About Me

-<p>I am currently a Master's student in the School of Data Science at University of Virginia (UVA).
-My present capstone research focus is in predictive methods for approximating numerical solutions to differential equations, particularly with decision tree regressors.
-My coursework this semester is in big data analytics, deep learning, and text analytics.</p>
+<p>I just finished my master's degree in the School of Data Science at University of Virginia (UVA).
+My present research focus is in predictive methods for approximating numerical solutions to differential equations, particularly with decision tree regressors.
+My coursework recently has included Bayesian machine learning, data mining, big data analytics, deep learning, and text analytics.</p>

 <p>I graduated in 2020 with a BA in mathematics and history from UVA, and a minor in Mandarin Chinese.
 Before that, I grew up in Virginia Beach, VA after moving there from France, where I was born.
 It was during high school that I fell in love with math, and in university that I learned how to apply my passion for math to new fields.</p>